somleng/somleng-project/docs/case_study_africas_voices.md

 Initially Somleng was deployed to AWS (Mumbai, India) because it's the [closest available region to Somalia](https://aws.amazon.com/about-aws/global-infrastructure/).
 However it was discovered during the deployment that AWS (Mumbai, India) lacks support for some critical infrastructure that Somleng requires for deployment.
 Specifically the missing infrastructure is support for [Elastic Beanstalk Multi-Container Docker environments](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html) (this still remains undocumented on AWS).
 After this was discovered Somleng was redeployed to AWS Singapore.

-The average [round trip (ping) time](https://en.wikipedia.org/wiki/Ping_(networking_utility)) from the [FreeSWITCH instance](https://github.com/somleng/freeswitch-config) hosted on AWS in Singapore to Shaqodoon's server hosted at [Telesom Tower, Hargeisa, Somaliland](https://www.google.com.kh/maps/place/Telesom+Tower/@9.5589495,44.0667021,20z/data=!4m12!1m6!3m5!1s0x1628bf9a0f0071e9:0x915dbb06d93f5bc!2sTelesom+Tower!8m2!3d9.5590572!4d44.067058!3m4!1s0x1628bf9a0f0071e9:0x915dbb06d93f5bc!8m2!3d9.5590572!4d44.067058?hl=en) is `~450ms`.
-Initially it was thought that this latency may cause an issue with quality. however after testing we discovered that because the interaction with the callee is non-conversational in nature (a conversation example would be two people talking on the phone together), latency wasn't an issue.
+The average [round trip (ping) time](https://en.wikipedia.org/wiki/Ping_(networking_utility)) from [Somleng's FreeSWITCH instance](https://github.com/somleng/freeswitch-config) hosted on AWS in Singapore to Shaqodoon's server hosted at [Telesom Tower, Hargeisa, Somaliland](https://www.google.com.kh/maps/place/Telesom+Tower/@9.5589495,44.0667021,20z/data=!4m12!1m6!3m5!1s0x1628bf9a0f0071e9:0x915dbb06d93f5bc!2sTelesom+Tower!8m2!3d9.5590572!4d44.067058!3m4!1s0x1628bf9a0f0071e9:0x915dbb06d93f5bc!8m2!3d9.5590572!4d44.067058?hl=en) is `~450ms`.
+Initially it was thought that this latency may cause an issue with quality. however after testing we discovered that because the interaction with the callee is non-conversational in nature (a conversation example would be two people talking on the phone together), latency wasn not an issue.

 #### Domain